Restylane Dermal Fillers at Skin by Lovely

-Update 2017: Since we originally published this article about the first Restylane-L filler, Galderma has released more fillers in the Restylane family to provide patients with more options for facial rejuvenation treatments.
-These new Restylane fillers provide cheek enhancement, lip augmentation, and facial rejuvenation around the nose and mouth.
+Update 2021: Since we originally published this article about the first Restylane-L filler, Galderma has released more fillers in the Restylane family to provide patients with more options for facial rejuvenation treatments.
+These new Restylane fillers provide cheek enhancement, hand rejuvenation, lip augmentation, and facial rejuvenation around the nose and mouth.

 - Restylane Defyne and Refyne give patients natural-looking, flexible filling of the wrinkles and folds around the mouth.

 - Restylane Lyft, as the name suggests, provides lift by filling the mid-face or cheeks.
 This new volume in the cheek area provides a lower facelift, gently lifting the jowls and providing patients with a smoother jawline.
 It’s also suitable for cheek enhancement.